|

 - Brush your teeth after every meal.
 Many people brush first thing in

 the morning and then again before bed.
-However, brushing immediately after
+However, brushing soon after every meal

-every meal or snack will help to remove plaque before it has a chance to form.
+or snack will help to remove plaque before it has a chance to harden.

 Use a soft-bristled brush to avoid damaging your gums.